AvishkaVishwa/RoboCore_32/README.md

 <div align="center">
 <img src="Assets\First_design.jpg" width="400" alt="3D design" />
 </div>  This one is the first design i did and while testing I found some design errors.
-So I ask From PCBWay Refabricate new design.
+So I Redesign and ask From PCBWay Refabricate new design.

 - Top View